This Accommodated African Mountain Gorilla Safari starts and ends in Kampala, Uganda. Highlights on this unforgettable wildlife safari include:

 This accommodated budget safari to East Africa offers travellers the once-in-a-lifetime adventure of trekking the highly endangered mountain gorillas in the wild.

 Welcome to Uganda and the start of our adventure in the 'Pearl of Africa'.
 On day one we drive northwest to Murchison Falls National Park, one of Uganda's oldest national parks.
 Murchison is rated as a top safari destination in the country.
 The national park covers about 3 840 km² (1 480 mi²) of wild habitat in the Albertine Rift Valley, a western part of Africa's Great Rift Valley.

-Arriving at the resort near the town of Masindi, we settle in and meet to hear more about our upcoming trip from the guide.
+Arriving at the hotel in Masindi, we settle in and meet to hear more about our upcoming trip from the guide.

 This morning we set off on a chimpanzee trek in Budongo Forest, home to the largest population of chimpanzees in Uganda.
 East Africa's biggest Mahogany forest, Budongo is also home to eight other primate species, in addition to the estimated 600 to 700 chimpanzees.
 This sizeable forest is known for its incredible biodiversity, including 24 species of animals, over 360 bird species, 290 butterfly species, 130 species of moths, 465 tree species and numerous other plants and creatures.

 In the afternoon we embark on a boat cruise in Murchison National Park, watching for wildlife and birds.
 In Murchison Park wildlife sightings include four of the Big Five (lion, elephant, buffalo, leopard), giraffes, antelopes and plenty of hippos and Nile crocodiles.